May 7, 2021

-Today it is essential to stop and observe the behavior of the younger generations.
-Their habits are highly changeable and companies must have the power of flexibility to adapt to their new demands.
-In addition, it is essential to be able to generate financial inclusion that benefits both young people and banking companies.
+Today it is essential to stop and observe the behaviour of the younger generations.
+This is because their habits are highly changeable, and companies must have the power of flexibility to adapt to their new demands.
+In addition, it is essential to generate financial inclusion that benefits both young people and banking companies.

-Having a correct understanding of millennials and generating an accurate credit score is essential in order to build a profitable relationship between society and the economic circuit.
+Understanding millennials correctly and generating an accurate credit score is essential to building a profitable relationship between society and the economy.
 Credit models help predict the behaviour patterns of millennials by evaluating them, improving effectiveness and reducing costs.
-It is a guarantee of social growth and a healthy economy.
+Thus, it is a guarantee of social growth and a healthy economy.

 September 22, 2022

 2022: How alternative data sources can open up financial opportunities for US credit invisibles

 How to maximise your business with credolab: Best ally to psychometric data